dga0024/Cost-Benefits-allocation-on-EC/README.md

 1. In the very beginning, the code will ask for the folder where this repositotory has been downloaded, you have to select it, tipycally it will be named "C:\... ...\GitHub\Cost-Benefits-allocation-on-EC".
 2. After that, the code will run by itself, but some interacion will appear at the console, to be taken into account:
    - The code will check if a list of packages are installed, then installing required packages if misees something
-   - In "Ejecutar1_Modelo 5_paper_contenidos.R", while simulations run, it will print the name of the simulation that is running at the moment so that we can check that the system has not freezed
+   - In "Ejecutar1_Modelo 5_paper_contenidos.R", while simulations run, it will print the name of the simulation that is running at the moment so that we can check that the system has not frozen
-   - Finally, it will print the name of the figure that is creating at his moment.
+   - Finally, it will print the name of the figure that is creating at the moment.

-## Look fot results
+## Look for results
 After running the piece of code, the results (One .jpg image per each one of the figures above mentioned) will be stored in a folder named "Graficos" in the same directory where the repository is.
 The code will check if this folfer exists and create it if not present.